-Due Process Affirmation

-Consistent with the requirements of the Law, the College affirms that:

-- there is a presumption of innocence for the respondent throughout the grievance process; - the College will objectively evaluate all relevant evidence including inculpatory and exculpatory evidence; - all Title IX Coordinators, investigators and decision-makers will not have conflicts of interest or bias for or against complainants or respondents - no party will be denied due process protections; - nothing under these Procedures or the Law diminishes rights available to any individual under Title VII, which prohibits sex discrimination in an employment context; - the obligation to comply with Title IX is not obviated or alleviated by any state or local law; and - all records of proceedings shall be maintained for seven years.

-Statement of Rights
+Ś Due Process Affirmation 2 Consistent with the requirements of the Law, the College affirms that: t e he there is a presumption of innocence for the respondent throughout the grievance process; ce the College will objectively evaluate all relevant evidence including inculpatory and exculpatory evidence; n all Title IX Coordinators, investigators and decision-makers will not have conflicts of interest or bias for or against complainants or respondents nt no party will be denied due process protections; ult nothing under these Procedures or the Law diminishes rights available to any individual under Title VII, which prohibits sex discrimination in an employment context; nt the obligation to comply with Title IX is not obviated or alleviated by any state or local law; and ce ne all records of proceedings shall be maintained for seven years. n Statement of Rights resources, services, and information.

-It is the goal of Stonehill College to ensure that individuals have access to needed resources, services, and information.
 The College assures all those involved in incidents of sexual/gender-based misconduct or interpersonal violence will:

+It is the goal of Stonehill College to ensure that individuals have access to needed